DFE-Digital/bat-design-history/app/posts/claim-general-mentor-training-funding/2022-06-26-general-mentor-training-grant-guidance-and-claim-form.md

 No participants said that the funding they got from providers was specifically for anything other than costs of hosting a trainee.
 No schools felt that the cost of hosting a trainee was covered fully by the providers they worked with.

-Most participants listed a number of communications they received from the DfE as the way they’d expect to find out about the funding.
-Some also mentioned that they’d expect to be notified about the funding by the providers they worked with.
+Most participants listed a number of communications they received from the DfE as the way they expect to find out about the funding.
+Some also mentioned that they expect to be notified about the funding by the providers they worked with.

 Providing the data required by the form was trivial.